force-h2020/force-docs/docs/source/using/installation.rst

 .. _bdss-environment-ref:

-BDSS must be run in a separate environment from the default.
+BDSS must be run in a separate environment from ``edm``.
 To create this environment, first cd into the cloned force-bdss respository,

 .. code-block:: console